Political Science (POLI)

 Model United Nations

-Students will explore international organizations and parliamentary procedure with a particular focus upon the United Nations (UN).
+Students will explore international organizations and parliamentary procedure with a particular focus on the United Nations (UN).
 They will use a "learning by doing" approach to gain valuable experiences in engagement with foreign policies, UN functions and structure, research skills, public speaking, diplomacy, and negotiation and compromise.
-Students will examine the history and mandate of the UNs various principal organs and agencies through readings, case studies, role-playing and simulations.
-Note: students enrolled in this course will be required to participate in KPUs annual Model United Nations (KMUN) Conference, in order to apply their knowledge of the UN to real-world issues and to demonstrate their understanding of parliamentary procedure.
+Students will examine the history and mandate of the UN's various principal organs and agencies through readings, case studies, role-playing and simulations.
+All students enrolled in this course will be required to participate in KPU's Model United Nations (KMUN) Conference which will take place on the last day of class in the classroom.
+KMUN will be an opportunity for students to apply their knowledge of the UN to real-world issues and to demonstrate their understanding of parliamentary procedure.

 Level: UG